The Story of 'Red Dog'

 The Film of 'RED DOG'

 The tale of the Red Dog captured the imagination of many people.
 Based on the Louis De Berniere book in reference below, the story was adapted into the film 'RED DOG' that was released recently.
 I thoroughly enjoyed both.
-As far as I am personally concerned, the star of the film was 'Koko', the Kelpie who portrayed 'RED DOG'.
+As far as I am concerned, the star of the film was 'Koko', the Kelpie who portrayed 'RED DOG'.

 Koko as a showdog